 The ever expanding WordPress universe has produced 40,000+ free plugins and growing.
-With so many plugins to choose from, it’s easy to lose sight of which ones to install within hours of launching your site.
-Moreover, users should install necessary plugins before searching for themes as finding the theme of choice can take a while.
+With so many plugins to choose from, it’s easy to lose sight of which ones to install.

 Figuring out which plugins to install becomes easier when you apply common sense.
-Naturally, you’ll want to protect your information and secure your site from intruders and hackers.
-Then, you can focus on site performance and functionality.
-Lastly, search engine optimization and branding plugins can be weaved into the fold.
+Naturally, you’ll want to protect your information and secure your site from intruders and hackers first.
+Then, you’ll want to focus on site performance and functionality.
+Lastly, search engine optimization (SEO) and branding plugins can be weaved into the fold.

 Essential Plugin Categories

 Regular backups of your site are recommended to safeguard against these possible occurrences: update problems, attacks, and hacks, or accidental file management mistakes.
-For most websites, daily or weekly backups are best and they can be automated.
+For most websites, daily or weekly backups are best, and backups can be automated.

-With nearly 1 million new malware threats released every day and big business hackers making news headlines weekly, securing your site should be a top priority.
-Before I paid more attention to site security, I’m sure hackers were trying to gain access to my site.
-After I had installed a security plugin, I started receiving reports regarding break in attempts.
+With nearly 1 million new malware threats released every day, securing your site should be a top priority.
+I didn’t pay enough attention to securing my site initially, but after I installed a security plugin, I received daily reports regarding unauthorized login attempts.
 A lot of users underestimate the importance of security, but they shouldn’t with so many free and excellent plugins available.

-Keeping plugins up to date affects security and performance.
-It’s believed that the Mossack Fonseca Breach aka Panama Papers was a result of the firm using an outdated plugin which had vulnerabilities the hackers exploited.
+Keeping plugins up-to-date affects security and performance.
+It’s believed that the Mossack Fonseca Breach aka Panama Papers was a result of the firm using an outdated plugin which had vulnerabilities that hackers exploited.
 Wordfence added, “To protect your WordPress installation it is critically important that you update your plugins, themes, and core when an update becomes available.
 You should also monitor updates for security fixes and give those the highest priority.
 You can find out if a WordPress plugin includes a security update by viewing the changes in the “Changelog.”

-Secondly, outdated plugins impact site performance because they aren’t delivering current upgrades and enhancements.
-Developers update their plugins for reasons that are vital to coding and programming best practices and new developments.
-That’s why it’s essential we follow up on update notifications.
+Secondly, outdated plugins impact site performance because they aren’t current with the latest developments.
+Developers update their plugins to reflect coding and programming best practices and new enhancements.

 Ensuring that internal and external links are working (not broken) is another important functionality measure.
 This can easily be addressed with the right plugin.
 Broken links are embarrassing, impede the user experience, and cause frustration for visitors.